MrCmert/Course_Intermediate_DQE/HW5_robotframework/robot/README.md

 #### This is a sample Robot Framework project to test SQL queries against a Microsoft SQL Server database using the pymssql library.

-## Create a virtual environment for test execution:
+## Create a virtual environment for test execution

 The following are the pre-requisites for running the tests in this project: